dharaden/site-template/README.md

     - The branch selected is "gh-pages" and the "/(root)" folder

 This will use GitHub Actions to basically create an R environment and render all of your code to create the appropriate files for publishing the website.

+### Step 3: Open in R-Studio
+Open the project in R-Studio.
+You will see that `renv` will already try to work and you will get the message:
+- None of the packages recorded in the lockfile are currently installed.
+- Use `renv::restore()` to restore the project library."
+The next step will be to run `renv::restore()` in your R console.
+This will check to see what libraries are in this repository that you do not currently have on your machine and will ask you to install them.

+You will only have to restore the environment once when opening it on a new computer.
+Review the documents for `renv` for more info: https://rstudio.github.io/renv/articles/renv.html

 # Using the template